apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

 ---

 Operating Systems do a pretty good job at keeping track of time.
-When on the same machine, all running processes have a single source of truth: the system clock (also known as "kernel clock").
+When on the same machine, all running processes have a single source of truth: the system clock (also known as the "kernel clock").
 This is a software counter based on the timer interrupt.
 On Linux systems, it counts the number of seconds elapsed since Jan 1, 1970 (UTC).
 This can only function while the machine is running, so there's another clock, the real-time clock ([RTC](https://en.wikipedia.org/wiki/Real-time_clock)), which keeps track of time while the system is turned off.